zquintana/ess-help/content/intellectual-property/index.md

 type: ip
 ---

-### 49 awarded and pending patents in 46 countries.
+### 49 Awarded and Active Variation Patent Program in 46 Countries

 7 awarded foundational patents supplemented by dozens of variation and supplemental patents worldwide.
 The strength of our patent portfolio protects automakers and customers as a